aeminium-labs/GraphQLana/README.md

 From the account query it's possible to find information about a token balances, associated .sol domains, transactions and existing NFTs.

 There are many layers of data to explore for each of these fields and we're regularly improving the existing queries so the best option is to use our online playground and see the data that we can fetch.

+## Contributing

+Right now contributing to **GraphQLana** isn't as easy as we'd like it to be because we require a bunch of different API keys for it to work.

+However, making changes is very simple due to the declarative approach for building our schema so it's possible to suggest changes without having to run things locally.

+This is one of the top priorities going forward as we want to make this a community-first project that is as easy as possible to contribute to.

 ## Technologies